 Achilles: Cousin, I can't fight the Trojans if I'm concerned for you, guard the ship!

-Priam: I have heard rumors of your beauty.
+Priam: [to Helen] I have heard rumors of your beauty.
 And for once, the gossip is right.

 Eudorus: We were going to sail home today.

 Odysseus: I don't think anyone's sailing home now.

 Eudorus: [about Patroclus] He wore your armor.
 Your sheild, your greaves, your helmet.
 He even moved like you.

 Agamemnon: [upon seeing Achilles' boat to land first on the beaches of Troy] The man wants to die!